wiepteam/studygroup/Cohort 2/participants/koxy.md

 # Introduction

-Hey everyone, I am Lena, host of the second cohort of the **Women in Ethereum Protocol**.
+Hey everyone, I am Koxy, a member of the second cohort of the **Women in Ethereum Protocol**.

 These are my twitter and GitHub handles: